LJTalks/youtubeapi/README.md

 Add a front-end form for users to input their YouTube channel ID and retrieve data.

-Store channel IDs in the database to allow multiple users to fetch data for their own channels.
+Store channel IDs in a database to allow multiple users to fetch and track their data over time.

-Implement more features to display data, like video performance metrics, in the front-end.
+Implement more advanced features to display video performance metrics such as watch time, audience engagement, etc.

 ## Contributing